LarsRoman/pseudo-kms/Readme.md

 ### /create/key

-    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keytype": "SEE LIST", "keyname": "KEYNAME", "keyversion": 0}
+    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keytype": "SEE LIST", "keyname": "KEYNAME", "keyversion": 0, "keysize": keysize for RSA, "keycurve": "Curve for ECC"}

 ### /create/keystore